What is a Red String Bracelet?

-Because of this, a ritual was developed in which a red string is tied around her tomb seven times to infuse it with the energy of protection and luck.
-After unwrapping the string from Rachel’s tomb, it is then cut into bracelet sized lengths and tied onto the wearer’s left wrist while reciting a prayer for protection.
-It is believed that the bracelet will then ward off evil.
+A ritual in her honor is tying a red string around her tomb seven times to infuse it with the energy of protection and luck.
+After removing the string from Rachel's tomb, it gets cut into bracelet-sized lengths.
+It's tied to the left wrist while reciting a prayer for protection.
+The belief is that the bracelet wards off evil.

-In lineages of Tibetan Vajrayana Buddhism, the tying of a cord or string around one’s wrist is a common practice during ceremonies.
-The string is usually blessed by a Lama (a Buddhist leader) and given to students and practitioners to represent lessons learned, or to mark the occasion of taking Buddhist vows.
+In lineages of Tibetan Vajrayana Buddhism, tying a cord or string around the wrist is common during ceremonies.
+The thread gets blessed by a Lama (Buddhist leader) and given to students and practitioners to represent lessons learned or mark the occasion of taking Buddhist vows.

 A scarlet thread wrapped around the hand of two biblical figures, Pharez and Zarah, appears in Genesis 38 in the Bible.
 In the passage, the thread symbolizes redemption.

 Ancient Chinese Legend

-In ancient Chinese legend, the Red Thread of Fate is an invisible thread said to tie together all those whose lives will intertwine.
-It is governed by the Chinese God of marriage, Yue Lao, as it is often most associated with the link between two people who are destined to be married.
+In ancient Chinese legend, the Red Thread of Fate is - invisible and ties all those whose lives will intertwine together.
+It is governed by the Chinese God of marriage, Yue Lao, as it's primarily associated with the link between two people destined to be married.

-Because this tradition comes from many cultures, it has been changed and altered over time into a modern practice that often blends all of the traditions.
-If you research it, you'll find people using it in various ways - and many of these ways contradict each other.
+Because this tradition stems from many cultures, it's been changed and altered over time into a modern practice that blends all traditions.
+Do a bit of research, and you'll find people using it in various ways, which can sometimes be contradictory.

 You may be thinking, "what should I do, and how should I wear my red string bracelet?"